rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

 ### Checks

-The monitoring checks for a Cloud Databases instance appear in the **Monitoring Checks** section of the details page for that instance in the Cloud Control Panel.
+The monitoring checks for a Cloud Databases instance appear in the **Monitoring Checks** section of the **Details** page for that instance in the Cloud Control Panel.

 <img src="{% asset_path cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel/dbmonitoringchecks.png %}" />